LaviniaThosatriavi/ENGG1340-group-project/README.md

 git add -A
 # add files to commit

+git status
+# to see which file are modified/created

 git commit -m "<short summary of what you did>"
 # write a short message, usually starting with fix: (fix bug), feat: (feature), etc.